z9er/CyberpunkTHING/test.md

 Additional thanks and credits to:

-- [walrus420](https://www.nexusmods.com/cyberpunk2077/users/4076520) for the incredible Cyberpunk THING logo!
-- [SOSUINEPXISUYU](https://www.nexusmods.com/cyberpunk2077/users/75442863?tab=user+files) for the beautiful and striking screenshots.
+- Deristat for playtesting, QA and feedback
+- moLy, Busy Oscar, and the rest of the Cyberpunk THING Palace of the Mind for suggestions, ideas, and vision
 - [Bobbytronics](https://www.nexusmods.com/users/161227193) for the wonderfully customized version of [Alternative Midair Movement](https://www.nexusmods.com/cyberpunk2077/mods/5160)
 - Leon Maxwell for their unofficial [Vehicle Combat](https://www.nexusmods.com/cyberpunk2077/mods/3815) fix
 - vahndaar for the bundled mods "Takedown and Dispose Rewards," "Fix Level Up Notification," and "Fistfight Armor"
+- [walrus420](https://www.nexusmods.com/cyberpunk2077/users/4076520) for the incredible Cyberpunk THING logo!
-- Deristat, moLy and Busy Oscar for playtesting and feedback
+- [SOSUINEPXISUYU](https://www.nexusmods.com/cyberpunk2077/users/75442863?tab=user+files) for the beautiful and striking screenshots.
 - General namedrops for specific help and utilities: [psiberx](https://www.nexusmods.com/cyberpunk2077/users/108159138), [KeanuWheeze/Nexusguy999](https://www.nexusmods.com/cyberpunk2077/users/77476393), [scissors](https://www.nexusmods.com/cyberpunk2077/users/78269633), [rfuzzo](https://www.nexusmods.com/users/16300749), [KiroCobra](https://www.nexusmods.com/cyberpunk2077/users/40108180), and the Cyberpunk 2077 modding Discord!
 - Can't forget the [WolvenKit](https://www.nexusmods.com/cyberpunk2077/mods/2201) Team, the [Cyber Engine Tweaks](https://www.nexusmods.com/cyberpunk2077/mods/107) team, the [redscript](https://www.nexusmods.com/cyberpunk2077/mods/1511) team, and the [Vortex Extension](https://www.nexusmods.com/site/mods/196) team for making the tools all modders use, and the modding Discords in general for being a font of useful information!